Hike The Overland Track:

 Breakfast was a community occasion as we refuelled ready for the day ahead.

 Banksias.
-Still walking through forest for a while – dry sclerophyll.
+Still hiking through forest for a while – dry sclerophyll.

 And big trees …